VfB Stuttgart have muscled their way into a good position for UEFA Champions League qualification, but Bayer Leverkusen have dropped off the pace.

 Club: Eintracht Frankfurt

-Third last season, Frankfurt have struggled since the turn of the year but now have the chance to turn over a new leaf under recently appointed head coach Albert Riera.
+Third last season, Frankfurt have struggled for consistency but have found some stability under new head coach Albert Riera.

-Only Bayern, Dortmund, Hoffenheim and Stuttgart have found the net more often than the Eagles this term, while Riera appears to have shored up a defence that had conceded a worrying 45 league goals prior to his arrival.
+Only six other teams have found the net more often than the Eagles in the Bundesliga this term, while Riera appears to have shored up a defence that had conceded a worrying 45 league goals prior to his arrival.

 Club: Freiburg